 Officially the Commonwealth of Dominica, this beautiful island boasts unspoiled sandy beaches, lush green mountains, estates of unspoiled tropical rainforests, and some of the best diving and hiking in the Caribbean.
-A diverse blend of English, French, African and Carib peoples and cultures, Dominica is a politically and economically stable state with the lowest crime rate in the region.
+A diverse blend of English, French, African and Carib people and cultures, Dominica is a politically and economically stable state with the lowest crime rate in the region.
 In addition, Dominica recognizes dual citizenship.
-The Economic Citizenship Program offers applicants a wealth of benefits and privileges:
+The Economic Citizenship Program offers applicants an array of benefits and privileges:

 - No physical residency requirements.

 - Inclusion of unmarried daughters under 30 living with and fully supported by the main applicant.

 - Inclusion of dependent parents and grandparents over 55.